goethite/gostint/README.md

 and injected into the job's running container.
 * Additional content can be flexibly injected into the job container from the json request.
-* Can run any job in any required docker image, e.g. Ansible, Terraform, busybox, Powershell, and the versions of the job execution container can be pinned.
+* Can run any job in any required docker image, e.g. Ansible, Terraform, Busybox, Powershell, and the versions of the job execution containers can be pinned.
 * Serialisation queues are dynamic and created on the fly.

 ## Usage